pugpe/meetup-cookbook/files/english/ORGANIZATION-DAY.md

 ### PUG-PE introduction

 The PUG-PE is an event that is always welcoming new participants and lots of them, besides participating on the meet up, do not know the Python local community and, sometimes, not even what a community is.
-That's why it is really important that there is a brief introduction, lasting between 5 and 10 minutes, introducing what is and what are the goals of a community and the Python local community.
+That's why it is really important that there is a brief introduction, lasting between 5 and 10 minutes, introducing what is a comunitty and the Python local community and what are their goals.